stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 to functions, and return them as results from functions - in short, being a dependently typed language - is one of the most distinguishing features of Idris.
-Many of the more advanced type level extensions of languages like Haskell can be treated in one fell swoop by dependent types.
+Many of the more advanced type level extensions of languages like Haskell (and quite a bit more) can be treated in one fell swoop with dependent types.

 ```idris
 module Tutorial.Dependent